 10. Fires.
 No fires shall be lit on any land other than for cooking or washing purposes.

 12. Departure.
-Once the agreed period of occupation has elapsed, the site must be vacated and the distance moved must be at least two miles from the site occupied.
-Re-occupation of the same site must not take place within three months.
+Once the agreed period of occupation has elapsed, the site must be vacated and left clear (bagged rubbish for collection will be acceptable) and the distance moved must be at least 2 miles from the previous site occupied.
+Re-occupation of the same site must not take place within 3 months.